lutheryap/lutheryap.github.io/_pages/about.md

 ## Welcome

 I'm currently a Presidential Fellow at the Department of Economics in the National University of Singapore (NUS) and will be an Assistant Professor at NUS from July 2027.
-My research interest is broadly in Econometrics, Applied Microeconomics and Statistics.
+My research interest is broadly in Econometrics and Applied Microeconomics.

 ## Working Papers